tearust/t-rust/docs/_gitbook-dev-docs/020_tutorial/060_reward_fund_transfer/README.md

 Start dev-runner by running `docker compose up` from the root of the dev-runner directory.

-Go to sample-front-end and `npm start`.
-Go to http://localhost:3200.
+Go to sample-front-end and run `npm start`.
+Then in your browser, navigate to http://localhost:3200.

 Because this is a brand new state, please make sure you click the Init TApp token and Init TApp db buttons before anything else which we've explained the reason why previously.